 He stays with the young for two years, defending them and teaching them how to find food.
 While they walk and forage they softly whistle to each other.
 The chicks can reproduce at 18 months.
 Emus live for 5 to 10 years in the wild.

-Emus are diurnal.
-They sleep at night, and rest, preen and eat during the day.
+Emus are active in the day and sleep at night.
 They’re omnivores, eating fruits, seeds, flowers, shoots, insects, snails, small animals and animal droppings.

 They’re important seed dispersers.
 Like Cassowaries, they swallow stones to help them grind food in their gizzard.
 They can go for weeks without eating, and walk for up to 25km a day in search of food!

-Normally silent, they make deep booming, guttural noises during the breeding season.
+Normally silent, Emus make deep booming, guttural noises during the breeding season.
 The boom can be heard up to 2km away!

 Emus have keen eyesight and hearing.
-When threatened, they hiss, puff up feathers, and if necessary, kick the opponent or predator.
+If attacked from above they run in a zigzag pattern and when threatened they hiss, puff up feathers and, if necessary, kick the opponent or predator.
 The sharp claws on the end of their three toes can inflict deep wounds.
-If attacked from above they run in a zigzag pattern.

 What’s Bush Heritage doing?

 We have Emus on many of our reserves.
 We’re protecting emu chicks by reducing feral cat, fox and pig populations.
-We remove internal fences and reduce competition with stock and feral herbivores.
+We remove internal fences and reduce competition from stock and feral herbivores.